odradev/odradev.github.io/docusaurus/docs/basics/01-cargo-odra.md

 cargo odra test
 ```
 It will run your tests against Odra's MockVM.
 It is substantially faster than virtual machines
-provided by blockchains developers and implements all features that Odra uses.
+provided by blockchains developers and implements all the features Odra uses.

-When you want to run the tests against a "real" VM, just provide the name of the backend using `-b`
+When you want to run tests against a "real" VM, just provide the name of the backend using `-b`
 option:

 ```bash
 cargo odra test -b casper
 ```

-In example above, cargo odra will build the project, the casper builder, generate the wasm files,
+In example above, Cargo Odra will build the project, the casper builder, generate the wasm files,
-spin up casperVM instance, deploy the contracts onto it and run the tests against it.
+spin up CasperVM instance, deploy the contracts onto it and run the tests against it.
 Pretty neat.
-Keep in mind that this is a lot slower that MockVM and you cannot (at least easily) use the debugger.
+Keep in mind that this is a lot slower that MockVM and you cannot use the debugger.
 This is why MockVM was created and should be your first choice when developing contracts.
 Of course testing all of your code against blockchain VM is a must in the end.